rjhunjhunwala/RadioAlarm/README.md

 # RadioAlarm
-This is a very "hacky" Radio Alarm I wrote, plays a random song when I wake up, and makes sure to mute the ad.
+This is a "Radio Alarm" I wrote.
+It plays a random song when I wake up and makes sure to mute the ad.